-Many of you have asked for tips and tricks to make installing Ikea kitchen cabinets go more smoothly and look (and function) the best it possibly can.
+Many of you have asked for tips and tricks to make installing Ikea kitchen cabinets go more smoothly.
 And the good news is that after installing three of them in a little over a year and a half (!!!), we have learned A TON about how to make things a little easier and help you end up with a better result.
 So settle in, I’ve got twenty tools & tips that can make all the difference.

 First off, we like Ikea cabinets and have personally installed them in five rooms: our laundry room & bonus room at home, our beach house kitchen, and now these two duplex kitchens.
-We have lived with the ones in our home for nearly five years and they’re great.
-Not a single issue.
 They are smartly made, very durable, and they have a great 25-year warranty and a great price tag (often thousands cheaper than other options).
 They also come with many thoughtful features like soft close drawers that come standard and tons of customization options.
 So yeah, some Ikea furniture is known for feeling a little cheap and wobbly, but that has not been our experience with their cabinets AT ALL.

 Ok, but back to the point of this post – tips and tools to make your Ikea cabinet install easier.
 Some of the tools I’m listing here are absolutely necessary and some are optional (they’ll just make the process easier, faster, and less frustrating).
 And as you read through this list, I think you’ll also get a pretty good sense of the steps (and curveballs) involved too, which I hope will help as well.

 I’ll include a short bulleted list of everything at the end of the post too, that way you can use it as a tool checklist.
 But let’s just get right into it.

 Before you build anything, you’ll want to take time to inventory and organize all of your boxes.
 We had over 200 boxes (!!!) delivered for our two duplex kitchens, so it helped to sort everything into piles beforehand.